c0d3z3r0/openwrt-nightmode/README.md

 The script is called via cronjob every five minutes.
 It checks if the current time for the current weekday is in the range of your defined onTimes.
 If so it enables your wifi, if not it disables it.
 When you need wifi while you're out of your onTimes just push the WPS button the script enables wifi and you have some minutes to connect to wifi.
 It will stay on while at least one device is connected and will turn off after the last device disconnected and your are out of onTimes.
 You can use your RFkill switch to completely disable wifi.
 When there are connected stations it will turn off when they disconnect.
 In disabled state you can use the WPS button to enable wifi like in offTimes.

 ## How can I debug it?
-Just replace debugOn=False with debugOn=True and the script will output some more or less helpful messages to dmesg.
+Just set debugOn to true and the script will output some more or less helpful messages to dmesg.
 `logread -f` is your friend :-)

 ## Warning